What is HIPAA Violation in the workplace?

 What are the most common HIPAA violation examples?

-In a broader perspective, the common breaches of HIPAAA, apart from the various other listed in the legislation are:
+In a broader perspective, examples of HIPAA violations in the workplace are the common breaches of HIPAAA, apart from the various other listed in the legislation are:

 - Inadequate Protection Health Information disposal